Morriar/nit/src/doc/doc_experiments/exp_align/corpus.names/geometry.corpus.md

 * The angle at each vertex contains all other vertices in its edges and interior.

+> name: geometry::angles
+> name: geometry::polygon::APolygon::vertices
-> name: geometry::Polygon
+> name: geometry::polygon
-> name: geometry::Polygon::vertices
+> name: geometry::Point
-> name: geometry::Shape
+> name: geometry::Point
 > name: geometry::Line
 > name: geometry::Point
-> name: geometry::Polygon::boundaries
 > name: geometry::Polygon
-> name: geometry::Polygon::edges
-> name: geometry::Polygon::vectices
+> name: geometry::Point
-> name: geometry::Polygon::edges
+> name: geometry::Line

 A polygon which is not convex is called concave.
 Convex polygon are used because most geometric problems are simpler and faster on convex objects than on non-convex ones.